 The District continues to support and encourage the ongoing habitat restoration efforts in the wetlands and riparian areas surrounding the Carmel River Lagoon.
 These efforts are consistent with goals that were identified in the Carmel River Lagoon Enhancement Plan, which was partially funded by the District.
 The District continues to work with various agencies and landowners to implement restoration of the Odello West property and Odello East property across the highway.
-Because of the restoration activities on the south side of the lagoon, the

-District has concentrated its monitoring efforts on the relatively undisturbed north side.
-Staff have also attended meetings and had discussions with other agencies regarding the use of an old agricultural well and treated water from the CAWD to augment the lagoon during periods of low water.
+Because of the restoration activities on the south side of the lagoon, the District has concentrated its monitoring efforts on the relatively undisturbed north side.
+Staff have also attended meetings and had discussions with other agencies regarding the use of an old agricultural well and treated water from the Carmel Area Wastewater District to augment the lagoon during periods of low water.

 The District expanded its long-term monitoring around the lagoon in 1995 in an attempt to determine if the reduction in freshwater flows due to groundwater pumping upstream might be changing the size or ecological character of the wetlands.
 Demonstrable changes have not been identified.
-Because of the complexity of the estuarine system, a variety of parameters are monitored, including vegetative cover in transects and quadrats, water conductivity, and It is notable that due to the number of factors affecting this system, it would be premature to attribute any observed changes solely to groundwater pumping.
+Because of the complexity of the estuarine system, a variety of parameters are monitored, including vegetative cover in transects and quadrats, water conductivity, and It is notable that due to the number of factors affecting this system, it would be hydrology. premature to attribute any observed changes solely to groundwater pumping.
 During this period, for example, there have been two extremely wet years (1995 and 1998), and two above normal years (1996 and 1997), in terms of runoff.
 Other natural factors that affect the wetlands include introduction of salt water into the system as waves overtop the sandbar in autumn and winter, tidal fluctuations, and long-term global climatic change.
-When the District initiated the longterm lagoon monitoring component of the Mitigation Program, it was with the understanding that it would be necessary to gather data for an extended period in order to draw conclusions about well draw-down effects on wetland dynamics.
+When the District initiated the longterm lagoon monitoring component of the Mitigation Program, it was with the understanding that it would be necessary to gather data for an extended period in order to draw conclusions about well drawdown effects on wetland dynamics.
 It is recommended that the annual vegetation, conductivity, topographical and wildlife monitoring be continued in order to provide a robust data set for continued analysis of potential changes around the lagoon.

 Lagoon bathymetric cross sectional surveys, initially conducted in 1988, have been completed annually during the dry season since 1994.
 These data are useful in assessing changes in the sand supply within the main body of the lagoon.
-Although, significant sediment accumulation was observed during the June 2005 surveys, the September 2006 surveys indicated just the opposite as significant sediment loss or scour was measured at the cross sections.
-It is also interesting how the 2005 and 2006 data appear to bracket the variability found in the multi-year data set.
-It is too early to tell if the scour detected in 2006 at the lagoon cross sections is the beginning of a trend, or merely a short term change.
+As indicated in the survey plots, the sandy bed of the lagoon can vary significantly from year to year.
+Significant scour of sand at the four lagoon cross sections (XS) was documented during the September 2006 surveys.
+One year later in August 2007, substrate elevations at the XS were essentially unchanged due to the "critically dry" river flow conditions in WY 2007.
+The August 2007 lagoon substrate elevations that were surveyed are among the lowest in the multi-year data set, indicating a relative increase in lagoon volume at the XS compared to past years.
 In general, no major trends indicating sand accumulation or depletion at the lagoon cross sections have been identified based on available data.
-These data are necessary to answer the questions concerning whether or not the lagoon is filling up with sediment, thus losing valuable habitat.
+These data are necessary to answer to questions concerning whether or not the lagoon is filling up with sand, thus losing valuable habitat.

-U:\Darby\wp\allocation\RY 2006\final\xi\lagoon\wrd.doc Prepared by Water Resources Division Finalized: February 29, 2008
+U:\Darby\wp\allocation\RY 2007\final\xi\lagoon\wrd.doc Prepared by Water Resources Division Finalized: April 27, 2009